Shaaali/identity-apps/docs/guides/authentication/conditional-auth/README.md

 If required, you can also use the script editor to introduce new functions and fields to an authentication script based on your requirement.
 See the instructions on <a :href="$withBase('/guides/authentication/conditional-auth/write-your-first-script/')">writing a custom authentication script</a>.

 ## Secrets
 Secrets securely store values associated with external APIs.
-These secret values are used in conditional authentication scripts when Asgardeo is required to interact with an external API (service endpoint) during the authentication process.
-You can securely store these secret values on the Asgardeo console and retrieve them whenever required for conditional authentication.
+These secrets are used in conditional authentication scripts when Asgardeo is required to interact with an external API (service endpoint) during the authentication process.
+You can securely store secrets on the Asgardeo console and retrieve them whenever required for conditional authentication.

 ## What's next